OpenPrinting/hplip-printer-app/README.md

 - If you have an unusal system configuration or a personal firewall HP's backends will perhaps not discover your printer.
-Also in this situation the standard backends, including the fully manual "Network Printer" entry incombination with the hostname/IP field.
+Also in this situation the standard backends, including the fully manual "Network Printer" entry in combination with the hostname/IP field can be helpful.

 - PWG Raster, Apple Raster or image input data to be printed on a non-PostScript printer does not get converted to PostScript or PDF,